wp-statistics/wp-statistics/readme.txt

 If IPv6 is not enabled, you may see an warning like:

 	Warning: inet_pton() [function.inet-pton]: Unrecognized address 2003:0006:1507:5d71:6114:d8bd:80c2:1090

-= GDPR Support? =
-The greatest advantage of WP Statistics is that all the data is saved locally in WordPress.

-This helps a lot while implementing the new GDPR restrictions; because it’s not necessary to create a data processing contract with an external company!

-Coming up popup with “Accept” and “Deny” before collection data and Hash IP addresses is a useful option on the WP-Statistics

 == Screenshots ==
 1. Overview